NAS6mixfoolv/NAS6LIB/README.md

 A key unique feature is its advanced **relativistic gravitational many-body problem simulator**, demonstrating complex orbital
 mechanics such as the perihelion of Mercury.

+**Operating environment**

+NAS6LIB works in major browser environments.
+Currently, it has been confirmed to work with
+jQuery 3.7.1
+x3dom 1.8.3
+ThreeJS R130

+Related files will be updated in due course.

 ---

 ## Wiki